asdf1011/bdec/docs/source/tutorial.rst

 -------------------------

-We'll start by decoding the header; for example, the png specification has a section 'File structure', where we find out that all png files start with an 8 byte signature. ::
+We'll start by decoding the header; for example, the png specification has a section '`File signature`_', where we find out that all png files start with an 8 byte signature. ::

   <protocol>